ploeffler/aprsc/doc/CONFIGURATION.md

 ### Uplink configuration ###

-Uplink name type tcp address port
+Uplink name type tcp address port [server command]

  *  name: a name of the server or service you're connecting to
  *  type: one of:
     - full - send a full feed to upstream
     - ro   - read-only, do not transmit anything upstream
+  * server command: an optional command to send to the server

 If you wish to specify multiple alternative servers, use multiple Uplink lines, one for each server. aprsc will automatically maintain a connection